 - Receive eStatements instead of paper statements, whenever possible.

-- Another good source for info about the latest scams and threats is www.consumer.ftc.gov.
+- Keep up with the latest scams and threats at www.consumer.ftc.gov.

 Tips to help prevent credit card fraud